thaddavis/prettier-vscode-setup/README.md

 ## STEP 3

-- Customize Prettier behavior via the `.prettierrc.js` file at root with the following contents ie:
+- Customize Prettier behavior via the `.prettierrc.js` file at the root of your project with the following contents ie:

 ```
 module.exports = {